ETM2097/Advent-of-Code-2025/INCLUDE/README.md

 We tried to make our code as reusable as possible.
 While this made the classes a bit larger than expected, we believe it was worth it.
 Think of this README as a complete user guide: we’ll cover the main features and explain why we built things the way we did.
 Grab a coffee—this is going to be a long read!

+**Actualization:** We indexed here the Tree implementation as well (summarized), as it is part of the reusable code that we developed during the challenge.
+It is after the Graph implementation.

 # Index

 As the document is quite long, here is an index to help you navigate through the different sections so you can check easily the parts you are more interested in: